Membership Geeks

 Or we see people wanting to switch because all the influencers they follow are writing amazing reviews about some new software being the best thing since sliced bread (all whilst pocketing affiliate commissions for writing said reviews).

-Seriously consider what a big change and upheaval this process will be and ask yourself if this is something you need to do.
+Seriously consider what a big change and upheaval this process will be.
+Then ask yourself if this is something you need to do.

 Your favourite podcaster endorsing a new system is not a valid reason.